chechoid/learning-code-basketball/README.md

-# learning-code-basketball
+# Learning to Code with Bastketball Exercises 🏀

-This is my repo with my exercises from the "Learn to Code with Basketball" book by Nathan Braun
+This is my repo with my exercises from the ["Learn to Code with Basketball](https://www.codebasketball.com/) book by Nathan Braun.